Congressman Wm. Lacy Clay (D) Missouri

-The Congressman, who is serving his 8th term in the U.S. House, is a senior member of the powerful House Financial Services Committee where he serves as the Ranking Member on the Subcommittee on Financial Institutions and Consumer Credit.
+The Congressman is a senior member of the powerful House Financial Services Committee where he serves as the Ranking Member on the Subcommittee on Financial Institutions and Consumer Credit.
 This key subcommittee has major oversight responsibilities over banks, credit unions, brokerage houses, the Securities and Exchange Commission, the Consumer Financial Protection Bureau and credit rating agencies.

 Mr. Clay is also a senior member on the Oversight and Government Reform Committee, which has major oversight and investigative responsibilities for the operations of the federal government.

 He was able to advance two of his bills in the 114 th and 115 th Congresses.
 Congressman Clay introduced HR 2908 – The National Bison Legacy Act in the 114 th Congress.
 This act designated the North American bison as the national mammal of the United States.
 The

 legislation, which attracted strong bipartisan support, was crafted to honor both this magnificent animal and the sacred and spiritual legacy of Native Americans.
 After attracting support from a coalition of over 60 agencies, including Native American tribes, ranchers, and government agencies; this bill was unanimously passed in both the House and Senate and was signed into law by former President Barack Obama on May 9, 2016.